jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **Note**: When your Server is recording, Clients will display a message that recording is on.

-### Directory Server Address
+### Custom Directory Address

-Leave this field empty unless you need to list your Server on a [Custom Directory](#3-custom-directory) or run a Directory.
+Leave this field empty unless you need to list your Server on a [Custom Directory](#3-directory) or run a Directory.

 ### Server List Filename

-Leave this field empty unless you need to run your Server as a [Directory](#3-custom-directory).
+Leave this field empty unless you need to run your Server as a [Directory](#3-directory).
 When in use, this holds the list of registered Servers whilst restarting the Directory.
 This prevents the server list appearing "empty" until the Servers re-register.

 ### Delay panning